taot23/LicencaTransporte/replit.md

 - **Volume-Optimized Queries**: Trigram similarity search for short terms, traditional LIKE for longer patterns
 - **Scalability Features**: Limited result sets (12-25 items), specialized indices reducing search space by 80%
 - **Performance Results**: 50K+ records - First search ~150ms, cached searches ~70ms (sub-1-second guaranteed)
+- **MASSIVE QUERY ELIMINATION (August 8, 2025)**: Removed ALL queries that loaded 11,793 vehicles at once from license forms, vehicle pages, and admin panels
-- **Intelligent Paginated Selectors**: All vehicle selectors in license forms now use optimized pagination for cavalos, carretas, dollys, and pranchas
+- **Intelligent Paginated Selectors**: All vehicle selectors in license forms now use optimized pagination for cavalos, carretas, dollys, and pranchas - loading only 10 vehicles per page like transporter selector

 **Key Architectural Decisions:**
 - **External Uploads System**: Files are stored in an external, configurable directory to prevent data loss during reinstalls.
 The system automatically detects write permissions and prioritizes `UPLOAD_DIR` (environment variable), `/var/uploads`, `/tmp/uploads`, `../uploads`, and `./uploads` in that order.
 Subfolders for `vehicles/` and `transporter/` ensure organization.